johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 The next figure displays the same counts of confirmed cases, but does not use a log scale.
-If you are unfamiliar with looking at log scales, this may provide a clearer display of the relative magniture of cases among the counties.
+If you are unfamiliar with looking at log scales, this may provide a clearer display of the relative magnitude of cases among the counties.
 <br/><br/>

 {{< figure src="cases_nonlog.png" title="" caption="" >}}